tennydesign/prj1-To-do-list-app/README.md

 # prj1-To-do-list-app
 My first iOS App.
 Well... not quite satisfied with this one, but one has to start somewhere.
-This project feature:
+This project features:

 - Some honest use of OOP.
 - Extensive (and often unnecessary) use of closures.
 Things like:  activeTasks = (filterTodayTasks() ?? []).filter({ $0.done == false})